 Visit our knowledge base to learn more or get in touch with support.

+Any 3D layer in the comp can be used to obscure particles.
 To do this, place the Obscuration Layer below the particle layer in the Timeline.
 Make sure its 3D switch is checked in the Timeline.
 Then select that layer in the Obscuration popup.

 Left to right, before and after Obscuration Layer is enabled.